How much do IT specialists earn in California: immigrants talked about a career in the USA

 In California, it was logical to try yourself in IT.
 Friends advised me to start with Portnov Computer School.
 This is an educational institution founded more than 20 years ago by emigrants from the post-Soviet space.
 It trains specialists in manual and automated testing.
 Tuition lasts 4-6 months and costs about $ 5000 for the entire course.
 The school then sends students to practice, helps write a resume, and prepares for interviews.
 Within a month after graduating from high school and interning, I found my first job.

 The employment process here takes place in several stages.
 First, you post your resume on all possible job search sites.
 In addition, every day I sent my resume with a cover letter to at least 10 companies.
 About three out of 10 companies called me back and scheduled a phone interview with a recruiter.
 The next stage is a video interview with the manager.
 Next - the actual interview with all team members in the office.
 Typically, this interview lasts four to six hours and includes lunch with the team and many different tasks.
 You are appreciated not only as a specialist, but also as a person.
 As a result, with one company out of 10, to which I submitted my resume, I reached the final interview.
-It's all a lot of stress.
+This is all huge stress.
 Therefore, it is important to send your resume over and over again every day and continue to study, otherwise you can be disappointed in your abilities and give up.
 This lasted for a month, then I received an offer from one company.